Fair Food Program: Background

 In 2005, after the CIW boycotted Taco Bell for almost four years, the company agreed to sign a Fair Food Agreement, committing the company to pay a "penny more per pound" on its tomatoes, to be passed on as wage bonus to tomato harvesters, and to work with CIW to improve conditions in the fields.
 College campuses were a major impetus for this agreement; twenty-two colleges banned Taco Bell from operating.
 The CIW then targeted McDonald's for two years; in 2007, McDonald's signed a Fair Food Agreement with CIW.
 Other fast-food chains and food retailers followed suit.

-Despite this success, in 2007, the Florida Tomato Growers, which is the state's largest tomato producer, slowed the CIW's progress.
+Despite this success, in 2007, the Florida Tomato Growers, the state's largest tomato producer, slowed the CIW's progress.
 They threatened farms with $100,000 worth of fines if they passed through "penny per pound" monies.
 In 2010, Pacific Tomato Growers and Lipman, two of the nation's largest producers, signed on to the program, effectively ending the industry boycott.
-Just months later, the Florida Tomato Growers Exchange signed onto the Fair Food Program, which began widespread implementation of the model.
+Months later the Florida Tomato Growers Exchange signed onto the Fair Food Program, which began widespread implementation of the model.

 Through its nationwide campaigns, the Coalition of Immokalee Workers pressured growers that produce 90 percent of Florida's tomatoes to increase wages for their 30,000 workers and follow strict standards that mandate rest breaks and forbid sexual harassment and verbal abuse.
 Building on CIW's prior agreements with food industry buyers (e.g., passthrough payments and a supplier code of conduct), the FFP established the Fair Food Standards Council (FFSC), a third-party monitor to audit suppliers, investigate worker complaints, and provide educational programs for workers.
-By 2011, the Fair Food Program in its current form was fully functioning, with Participating Buyers, Growers, as well as human rights investigators from the Fair Food Standards Council.
+By 2011, the Fair Food Program in its current form was fully functioning, with Participating Buyers, Growers, and human rights investigators from the Fair Food Standards Council.

 Walmart joined the Fair Food Program on January 16, 2014.
 The company sells 20% of the United States' fresh tomatoes.
-Walmart additionally agreed to help expand the Program outside of Florida and expand into other crops.
+Walmart additionally agreed to help expand the Program outside Florida and expand into other crops.